Daniel-DS-dev/Popoola-Daniel---IQube-Lab-Task-2-/README.md

 ## Solution
 ### Discuss in detail how you solved the problem.
+* Note that I also explained in details the solution to the task in the notebook, so you can follow the explanation better there since you can see the programs and the explanation at the same time.

 * The task is to count the number of faces in particular images, I was provided with 3 images that have been converted to 2D grids of pixel values.
 The 2D grid of pixel value of each image was provided in seperate text files.
 * To count the number of faces in each image, I had to first convert each image back to it's image form or array form before it can be usable on any deep learning or machine learning model.
 * The first thing I did was to read in the image data of each image into my notebook, using Python's function, 'open()'.
 Using this function, I read in image data from each text file line by line.
 I created 3 different lists for each image data named: 'img1', 'img2' and 'img3'.